intermine/im-docs/docs/system-requirements/software/postgres/postgres.rst

 	# kernel.shmmax = 268435456

 	$ sudo sysctl -p # make the config take effect at runtime.
+	# Or just change the value in current session: sudo sysctl -w kernel.shmmax=268435456

 You also need to install the `bioseg` data type, and the `contrib btree_gist` plug-in, as described in :doc:`bioseg`.